google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

       },
       "response": otherResponse,
       "analytics": {
-        "label": "CSS Tutorial / Audience / Other"
+        "label": "DevTools For Beginners / DOM / Other" }
-      }
     }
   ]